-Today, in early 2012, methanol wholesale price is \$1.13 per gallon.
+In early 2012, the methanol wholesale price was \$1.13 per gallon.
+I will use this figure rather than the unusual \$1.50 prevalent in early 2014, because the lower figure is more representative of a steady state case.
 Distribution and markup will add 10 cents, and another 20 cents for federal and state taxes brings the total to \$1.43.
 To compare with gasoline, this needs to be doubled because methanol has about half the calories of gasoline.
 Later I will discuss how this calorific disadvantage can be ameliorated or eliminated.
-But in the normal situation for use in a FFV, the effective cost of methanol is \$2.86.
-On the day of this estimate, regular gasoline was selling for \$3.79 as a national average.
+But in the normal situation for use in an FFV, the effective cost of methanol is \$2.86.
+On the day of this estimate, regular gasoline was selling for \$3.43 as a national average.
 So, clearly methanol enjoys a cost advantage.
 Add to that another fact: methanol has an octane rating of 117.
 So the comparison ought to be with high-octane, or super, gasoline, not regular.
 In most states one would need to add another 25 cents, bringing the gasoline total to about \$4.04.
 As a practical matter the most likely fuel used would be M85, comprising 85 percent methanol.
 But the substitution comparison based on the neat liquid is still valid.

-All this does beg the question: Will methanol prices in the future enjoy this advantage?
+All this raises the question: will methanol prices in the future enjoy this advantage?
 Since the bulk of methanol today is produced from natural gas, the question shifts to the forecast in natural gas prices.
-In fact, at a recent methanol policy forum, David Sandalow, Assistant Secretary of Energy for Policy and International Affairs, in touting the value of methanol, cautioned, "If natural gas prices increase substantially and price differentials between methanol and gasoline revert back to historical norms, the economics could be difficult."
+In fact, at a methanol policy forum in 2011, David Sandalow, Assistant Secretary of Energy for Policy and International Affairs, in touting the value of methanol, cautioned, "If natural gas prices increase substantially and price differentials between methanol and gasoline revert back to historical norms, the economics could be difficult."
 This is precisely the concern addressed in the analysis below.
 I conclude that methanol will be cheaper than gasoline on a per-mile basis for decades.
-The only wild card is extraordinary demand for natural gas outstripping the production capability.
+The only wild card is extraordinary demand for natural gas outstripping the production capability

-The cost to produce methanol is plotted in Figure 11 as a function of natural gas price.

-In March 2012 prices were essentially at decadal lows, driven by an abnormally warm winter.
+The cost to produce methanol is plotted in Figure 16 as a function of natural gas price.
+In March 2012 natural gas prices were essentially at decadal lows, driven by an abnormally warm winter.
 These prices are not normal; the October 2010 figure shown is more what one could have expected.
 That figure, incidentally, was roughly the average for 2010 as well.
 One readily observes that at those values, methanol can be produced for about 50 cents per US gallon.
-Keeping in mind this is cost to produce and adding a profit of 15 percent gives about 58 cents.
-Add to that the aforementioned retailing and tax components and you get about 88 cents per gallon.

-Figure 11.
+Figure 16.
 Methanol cost as a function of natural gas price